Breadtag Sagas ©: Author Tony, 2 November 2020

 The Coal Curse Judith Brett, June 2020

 Judith Brett The Coal Curse: Resources, climate & Australia’s future, Quarterly Essay 78, 2020.
 The Coal Curse is the following Quarterly Essay to Cry Me a River by Margaret Simons which I used to give a 2020 update to my essay on the Murray-Darling Catastrophe.
+Another similar article on the malaise impacting Australia is on the Banking Royal Commission.
 I am using The Coal Curse by Judith Brett in a different way.

 It is not my intention to summarise Judith Brett’s essay but more to highlight the salient issues and to focus on a couple of the corespondent’s responses to the essay in the following Quarterly Essay 79.
 I gave a general background to the Quarterly Essay and Black Inc. in the 2020 update, if you are interested.

 Judith Brett is emeritus professor of politics at La Trobe University in the essay she says:

 I am a historian, so I look for explanations not just in the perfidies of the present, but in the decisions and events of the past. … This essay is about the history of Australia as a commodity-exporting nation and its political consequences.
 Economic history is unfashionable nowadays… Economic history is dry and hard to narrativise.
 But how a country makes its living can explain a lot.